Did You Know?

 Kinghorn Lifeboat Station is an RNLI funded and operated rescue station on the coast of Fife, three miles from Kirkcaldy and across the Forth estuary from Edinburgh.
 We are available and ready 24 hours a day, every single day of the year to assist the MCA (Coastguard agency) in effecting rescues between Elie Ness/Aberlady to the east, and Inchcolm/Granton to the west.

-Have a look at our new Yellow Welly Newsletter - Spring 2016 (PDF)
+Have a look at our new Yellow Welly Newsletter - Summer 2016 (PDF)